1.Barclaycard Rewards Credit Card

 Frequently Asked Questions

-To be eligible for most credit cards, you typically need to be at least 18 years old, a UK resident, and have a good credit score.
-Lenders may also consider your income and existing debts during the application process.
+Eligibility for credit cards typically requires you to have a good credit history, be at least 18 years old, and be a UK resident.
+Lenders may also consider your income and existing financial commitments when assessing your application.